rust-lang/rfcs/text/0000-use-in-trait-and-impl.md

 `Block Expression` section discusses the scope of `use declarations` which feels like the wrong place.

-_The Rust Grammar Reference_ would need to be updated in the `Implementations` and `Match Expressions` sections.
-Although there's currently no `Implementations` section at all right now.
+_The Rust Grammar Reference_ would need to be updated in the `Traits` and `Implementations` sections.
+Although, currently, both of those sections are completely empty and would have to be written.

 Looking at the new _The Rust Programming Language_, there's no discussion on where `use declarations` are valid currently, so unless that gets added, there's no reason to mention the changes in here explicitly.
-Except perhaps that the allowance where `match arms` could be mentioned in the place where `match expressions` are discussed.

-_Rust by Example_'s "The use declaration" section could have examples added for `use declarations` in `implementations` and `match expressions`.
+_Rust by Example_'s "The use declaration" section could have examples added for `use declarations` in `implementations`.
+Probably also true for `traits`.

 # Drawbacks
 [drawbacks]: #drawbacks

-For `use in match`, this means that we can allow things other than pattern => expr that are separated by semicolons and not commas.
+None.

 # Alternatives
 [alternatives]: #alternatives

-Only allow `use` in one of `impl` or `match`.
-Or do nothing.
-This is purely an ergonomics improvement and doesn't make anything impossible possible.
+Do nothing.
+This is purely an ergonomics improvement and doesn't make anything currently impossible actually possible.

-The idea of using `_::Greater` to elide the enum name in match arms would reduce the added ergonomics of `use declarations` in `match expressions`.

-Make `pub use` a hard error in `implementations` and `match expressions`.
+Make `pub use` a hard error in `implementations`.
 The allowance already exists for block expressions where the `pub` is ignored.
 Macro authors have suggested that allowing it there like that makes it easier to write macros with use declarations.

+Add a `use Path in Item/Expr` construct.
+This could also be done, but there's no reason not to allow `use` as is in more places.

 # Unresolved questions
 [unresolved]: #unresolved-questions